Module 2 · Lesson 2

 Multiple Rewrites

-Chain rewrites in a single rw:
+Chain rewrites in a single rw call for cleaner proofs:

 lean